finagle/finch/README.md

 ![logo](https://raw.github.com/finagle/finch/master/finch-logo.png)

 **Finch.io** is a thin layer of purely functional basic blocks atop of [Finagle](http://twitter.github.io/finagle) for building composable REST APIs.
-Finch's mission is to provide the developers simple and robust REST API building blocks being as close as possible to the Finagle bare metal API.
+Its mission is to provide the developers simple and robust REST API building blocks being as close as possible to the Finagle bare metal API.

 Quickstart